Meditation for Social Anxiety

 The loop often starts with a prediction: “I’ll embarrass myself.”
 Then attention turns inward.
 You monitor your voice, face, posture, and every pause.
 Afterward, rumination replays the moment.
 Avoidance can feel safer in the short term, but it may keep the fear pattern alive.

-Breath and body awareness give attention an anchor.
-You might feel your feet on tile under a restroom sink before returning to the table.
+Breath and body awareness give attention a place to land.
+You might notice dry lips, the weight of a wet umbrella in your hand, or the color bands on a library book spine before turning back toward the conversation.
 Naming thoughts as “predicting” or “judging” can reduce fusion, which means you are less glued to the worst-case story.

 Self-compassion or loving-kindness adds another layer.
 After a hard conversation, a phrase like “That was uncomfortable, and I’m still allowed to learn” can soften shame without pretending the moment felt easy.